Skip to main content

 Where to Get the Book

-The Starfall Accord is available direct from the author at spacemance.com as a DRM-free EPUB — no platform middleman, no library that can be pulled without warning, your file on every device forever.
+The Starfall Accord is launching soon, direct from the author at spacemance.com as an EPUB and PDF, yours to keep.
+No platform middleman, no library that can be pulled without warning, your file on every device forever.

-Wide retail distribution (Apple Books, Kobo, Google Play Books, Barnes and Noble, Scribd) is planned but not yet live.
+Wide retail distribution is planned but not yet live.

 Ready to Start?
 Here's Everything You Need to Know